Course Outline

 Format:

-You will be assessed on your individual professional competencies at the end of the placement by the Course Coordinator, Placement Academic Supervisor and Placement Workplace Supervisors.
-The assessment will also take into account a range of evidence as described in tasks 1a, 1b, 1c and 1d.
+You will be assessed on your professional competencies at the end of the placement by the Course Coordinator and Placement Academic Supervisor.
+These are based on the Dietitians Australia National Competency Standards.
+You will receive feedback on your progression of competencies during placement.
+The assessment will take into account a range of evidence as described in tasks 1a & 1b.
 The strategies used as evidence will be described in the assessment instructions on Canvas.
-Formative Feedback will be provided by the Placement Academic Supervisors and Course Coordinator on the progression of professional competencies.
-Tasks 1a, 1b, 1c and 1d are formative, and you will receive feedback on your progression of competencies throughout placement.
-Formative assessment items provide evidence of the development of competency.

 Criteria: